-What Makes a Good Logo: The Dos and Don’ts
+How to Make a Good Logo: The Dos and Don’ts

-Explore conceptual icons
+01. Explore conceptual icons

 Consider Nike, for example.
 The iconic “swoosh” icon evokes the feeling of movement and speed.
 Very fitting for a sportswear brand.
 Think of your icon as a symbol rather than a picture.
 It needs to be highly visual and easily recognizable.
 The advantage of a more graphic icon is that it can often carry more visual weight.
 Ideally, your icon should be simple enough that clients can recall it even after one quick glance.

-Use the space you have
+02. Use the space you have

 Now, not every company has a tagline.
-And that’s okay, but that doesn’t mean you should let this valuable space go to waste.
+And that’s okay, but it doesn’t mean you should let this valuable space go to waste.
 If your name allows it, you can break it up into two lines while keeping the same font and size for both lines.

-Play around with caps or lowercase
+03. Play around with caps or lowercase

 Traditionally, uppercase logos give off a strong sense of authority, while the use of lowercase exudes a more approachable, casual vibe.
 That’s not to say you can’t utilize uppercase text while softening the appearance with your choice of colors.
 It’s all a matter of balance.

-Understand handwritten fonts
+04. Consider handwritten fonts

 Handwritten typography is especially effective when used as the font of your tagline.
-If you’ve opted for one of these font styles, then this tip is for you.
+If you’ve opted for one of these font styles, then this logo design tip is for you.
 Often the use of caps for handwritten fonts make them seem less authentic, so take that into account.

-Balance your tagline
+05. Balance your tagline

 Let’s talk about your tagline.
 A simple rule to follow to ensure that your logo makes sense is to always make your tagline shorter than your name.
 This is why we suggest going for no more than 25 to 30 characters.
 For the same reason, if you’re using a thicker font for your name, it’s best to use a thinner (or more basic) one for your tagline.

-Adjust your name and tagline
+06. Adjust your name and tagline

-Remember the golden rule of design?
-That’s right, it’s all about visual balance.
-This is why, although smaller in dimension, your tagline should always be perfectly aligned with your name.
+Here’s the golden rule of design—it’s all about visual balance.
+Although smaller in dimension, your tagline should always be perfectly aligned with your name.
 This will give your viewers and potential clients a natural sense of harmony.
 In the situation where either your name or tagline is considerably longer, you can easily solve that by adjusting the font or size of either element.

-Let your logo breathe
+07. Let your logo breathe

 Just like the Mona Lisa, some logos look best when surrounded by a beautiful frame.
 If you decide to go in this direction, be sure to leave enough space between your chosen frame and logo.
 In essence, allow your logo some breathing room.
 If things are looking a little cramped, simply enlarge the frame or decrease the font size.